brisa-build/brisa/docs/building-your-application/components-details/reactivity.md

 - Client side (as signal)
 - etc ...

-And modifing the value on server actions, is reflected in a reactive way on the client side signals.
+And modifying the value on server actions, is reflected in a reactive way on the client side signals.